yl656/ECE4960/Labs/Lab4.md

 ### Wiring

 After removing the control PCB and cutting off all the wires, I had to strip the wires using a wire cutter since I don't have a wire stripper.
 This turned out to be pretty difficult, especially since the wires are stranded and easy to cut through.
-Following the [hookup guide](https://learn.sparkfun.com/tutorials/hookup-guide-for-the-qwiic-motor-driver) for the motor driver, I then connected all wires to the motor driver, including \\( V_{in} \\) and \\( G\!N\!D \\) from the battery and the four terminals for the two motors.
+Following the [hookup guide](https://learn.sparkfun.com/tutorials/hookup-guide-for-the-qwiic-motor-driver) for the motor driver, I then connected all wires to the motor driver, including \\( V_{in} \\) and \\( G\!
+N\!
+D \\) from the battery and the four terminals for the two motors.
 The inside of the car looks like this after all wiring.

 <center><img src="/ECE4960/assets/images/lab4/inside.jpg" width="500"></center>